 Notes from the Frontier is a labor of love and a grand adventure.
 Along the way, I have met thousands of fellow history lovers.
 Here's a little bit about me.

-I’m an award-winning author, magazine editor, and former publisher of The Writer’s Handbook and Writer books.
+Throughout my life, I've worked as a magazine writer, editor and publisher of The Writer’s Handbook and Writer books.
 As a writer, I’ve been published in numerous national publications, including The New York Times, Connoisseur, Better Homes & Gardens, San Francisco Chronicle and many others.
 I’ve written extensively about history, nature, historic preservation, gardening, lifestyle topics, and wildlife.
 You can read some of my other work at DeborahHufford.com.

 I grew up in Iowa farm country with horses and all kinds of critters, loved nature and spent my youth horseback riding on country gravel roads, retracing old stagecoach trails, forgotten pioneer graveyards, Indian mounds in the woods, and looking for arrowheads.

 My childhood horse, Sundance.
 He was so smart, he could have been a Hollywood trick horse.
 He was a favorite among the children in my small Iowa farm town and led the Labor Day Parade each year.
 When I was the rodeo queen of the Dayton Rodeo at age 16, it was honored as THE National Rodeo of the Year.
 That year, Sundance led the Grand Parade.
 He was so loved that when he died at age 30, our hometown newspaper ran his obituary!

 A former rodeo queen and avid horse-lover, I’ve always been fascinated by the horse cultures of Native Americans, especially the Nez Perce who developed the Appaloosa horse.